berkeracir/ceng501/project/README.md

 Authors are used hardware (three NI USRP-2921s and one NI USRP-2944R) for creating the dataset by transmitting and receiving WiFi, LTE and 5G waveforms.
 Since, I do not have any equipment for waveform transmission and reception, I generated data directly within the *MATLAB* and was able to generate pure signals (WiFi, LTE and 5G without coexistencing).

-I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* to generate waveforms within AWGN channel.
-Waveforms are generated with every possible waveform combinations which might be more extensive than the project's waveform parameters.
+I used *WLAN Toolbox*, *LTE Toolbox* and *5G Toolbox* in *MATLAB R2021a* to generate waveforms with AWGN.
+Waveforms are generated with every possible waveform combinations (which might be more extensive than the project's waveform parameters).
 For the implementation, approximately 45,000 segments are generated: 14,410 WiFi, 13,972 LTE and 16,170 5G segments.
 The number of generated segments can be easily increased.
 Visualization of 256 I/Q pairs can be seen below.

 <table style="margin-left:auto; margin-right:auto">
     <tr valign="top">